-Strength of legal rights index (0-10) Index score: 9 Are secured creditors paid first (i.e. before general tax claims and employee claims) when a debtor defaults outside an insolvency procedure?
-Yes Are secured creditors paid first (i.e. before general tax claims and employee claims) when a business is liquidated?
-Yes Are secured creditors either not subject to an automatic stay or moratorium on enforcement procedures when a debtor enters a court-supervised reorganization procedure, or the law provides secured creditors with grounds for relief from an automatic stay or Yes Does the law allow parties to agree in a collateral agreement that the lender may enforce its security right out of court, at the time a security interest is created?
+Strength of legal rights index (0-10) Index score: 9 Are secured creditors paid first (i.e. before tax claims and employee claims) when a debtor defaults outside an insolvency procedure?
+Yes Are secured creditors paid first (i.e. before tax claims and employee claims) when a business is liquidated?
+Yes Are secured creditors either not subject to an automatic stay on enforcement when a debtor enters a court-supervised reorganization procedure, or does the law provide secured creditors with grounds for relief from an automatic stay or/and sets a time limit to it?
+Yes Does the law allow parties to agree in a collateral agreement that the lender may enforce its security right out of court, at the time a security interest is created?
 No

-Depth of credit information index (0-6) Private credit bureau Public credit registry Index score: 5 Are data on both firms and individuals distributed?
+Depth of credit information index (0-6) Credit bureau Credit registry Index score: 5 Are data on both firms and individuals distributed?
 Yes No 1 Are both positive and negative data distributed?
 No No 0 Does the registry distribute credit information from retailers, trade creditors or utility companies as well as financial institutions?
 Yes No 1 Are more than 2 years of historical credit information distributed?
 Yes No 1 Is data on all loans below 1% of income per capita distributed?
-Yes No 1 Is it quaranteed by law that borrowers can inspect their data in the largest credit registry?
+Yes No 1 Is it guaranteed by law that borrowers can inspect their data in the largest credit registry?
 Yes No 1